-Keeping the sealing of counter surfaces is a responsibility but, they keep counters free of stains.
+Keeping the sealing of counter surfaces is a responsibility, but they keep counters free of stains.
 And that’s the healthy way to cook.
 Usually, quartz countertops should be sealed once a year or as needed.

 They are expensive – just like any other natural stone.
 Due to quartzite’s hardness, cutting the rock is difficult and requires special diamond cutters.
-This is a time-consuming and expensive procedure that also demands great skills.
+This is a time-consuming and expensive procedure that also demands excellent skills.
 So, it costs.
 Expect to pay at least $100 per sq. ft.
 Don’t forget that the price is always subject to your location, the vendor, and the slab (thickness, edge designs, etc.).
-Also, add the labor, transport, and installation expenses to get a full picture of what will cost you to install quartzite countertops.
+Also, add the labor, transport, and installation expenses to get a complete picture of what it will cost you to install quartzite countertops.
 One more factor that determines the price is a rarity.
 The rarer the slab, the more it will cost.

 Not available in many color options

 The base colors of most quartzite countertops are gray and white, although the swirls and veins change the slabs’ looks.
 Since the impurities in each mining region influence the stone’s appearance and the patterns, expect to find slabs with green, pink, yellow, or gold streaks.
 Remember that you won’t find solid colors among quartzite countertops – since they are natural stones.